Greatness. That is what I want for you.

 I want you to wake up every morning and be so excited that you can’t wait to get out of bed.

-I want your breakfast time to be like mine was today – I poured myself a bowl of Honey Smacks (because who doesn’t love sweetened rice puffs for breakfast) and I sat eating and thinking about all the great things that were going to happen today.
+I want your breakfast time to be like mine was today – I poured myself a bowl of cereal and I sat eating and thinking about all the great things that were going to happen today.

 I want you to look forward to all that is going on in your life.

-The whole reason I created the Spark Notebook in the first place was to help me be more successful.
-I wanted a place to architect my plans and keep track of my progress.
-And the reason I send these emails is that I want to help you too.
+The whole reason I created Ink+Volt in the first place was to help me be more successful.
+It started with the Spark Notebook (the very first version of what is now the Ink+Volt Planner) - I wanted a place to architect my plans and keep track of my progress.
+And then that little notebook turned into so much more.

-With March coming to a close, I thought it would be a great time to focus on the big picture.
+As we enter a time of year when most people's new year's resolutions start to slip away (or are already long gone), I thought it would be a great time to focus on the big picture.
 Your big goals.
 And most importantly–what it would take for you to be great.

 Following your passion is bad advice